abhaya-kumar-sahoo/react-native-quick-components/README.md

 # react-native-quick-components

 `react-native-quick-components` is a powerful and customizable library of React Native UI components, designed to accelerate and simplify the development process for mobile applications.
 It offers a rich set of pre-styled, flexible components, allowing developers to focus on building features without spending too much time on styling and layout.

 ## Key Features

-- `Pre-styled Components`: Offers a variety of ready-to-use components, minimizing the need for custom styling.
+- `Pre-styled components`: Offers a variety of ready-to-use components, minimizing the need for custom styling.
 - `Customizable`: Each component comes with a wide range of props to modify appearance and behavior, allowing for easy adaptation to any design system.
-- `Consistent Styling`: The defaultConfig function allows developers to set consistent global styling options like background colors, font sizes, and text colors, ensuring uniformity across the app.
+- `Consistent styling`: The `defaultConfig` function allows developers to set consistent global styling options like background colors, font sizes, and text colors, ensuring uniformity across the app.
-Inline Styling: Simplifies inline styling using intuitive, prop-driven configuration, making it easy to define component styles without external stylesheets.
+- `Inline styling`: Simplifies inline styling using intuitive, prop-driven configuration, making it easy to define component styles without external stylesheets.
-- `Performance-Optimized`: Components are lightweight and optimized for performance, ensuring fast rendering even in large applications.
+- `Performance-optimized`: Components are lightweight and optimized for performance, ensuring fast rendering even in large applications.
-- `Cross-Platform Support`: All components are designed to work seamlessly on both iOS and Android platforms.
+- `Cross-platform support`: All components are designed to work seamlessly on both iOS and Android platforms.

 ## Installation

 You can install `react-native-quick-components` via npm or yarn:

 ```bash
 # Using yarn
 yarn add react-native-quick-components